tjgran01/GoodreadsEDA/GoodreadsEDA/README.md

   - Every single function must include an INFORMATIVE docstring to be submitted to this repo.
    No matter how clear you think your code is, always assume it isn't.
 Comments and docstrings are quite literally free.
+(I'm bad at this.)

-  - Dest practice is to write out what the inputs and outputs are for any function, that way no one has to read the function line by line to understand what it does.
+  - Best practice is to write out what the inputs and outputs are for any function, that way no one has to read the function line by line to understand what it does.
+(I'm very bad at this.)

 3. An Update to this file, and it's table of contents.
   - Every script will have it's own section in this file, and will also have it's own link to that section in the TOC.
+(I'm extremely bad at this.)

 If in doubt, consider your audience might be users who are wholly unfamiliar with programming.
 Or, assume I (who am looking over your code), am an idiot.
 Which is not a wholly unfound assumption.